-Mandatory income distributions also can restrain the trustee's investment of the trust property.
 A fully discretionary trust enables the trustee to invest for total return.
-A trust that contains mandatory income distributions generally forces the trustee (or whoever has investment powers) to invest the trust property in a manner that generates reasonable income, which, especially in the current interest rate environment, may be less than the income generated by a portfolio invested for total return.
+A trust that contains mandatory income distributions generally forces the trustee (or whoever has investment powers) to invest the trust property in a manner that generates reasonable income, which may be less than the income generated by a portfolio invested for total return.

 ii Power to add beneficiaries

 The power to add beneficiaries can provide additional flexibility.
 The use of the power is more common in trusts that have situs in non-US jurisdictions.
 The less frequent use of the power to add beneficiaries in a US-situs trust likely stems from the attitudes of settlors and their advisers towards control.
 A well-designed trust deed, however, can include effective checks and balances so that the exercise of a power to add beneficiaries does not derail the trust's purposes while providing the additional flexibility that can help to ensure that the trust achieves the settlor's objectives in the face of changing circumstances.

 In the US, there are potential tax implications if the trust deed includes a power to add beneficiaries.
 The trustee's power to add beneficiaries will cause the trust to be classified as a grantor trust for US income tax purposes (subject to additional conditions if the settlor is not a US person).31 Thus, the settlor would be taxable on the trust's income and gains.
 That result is often desirable, because it can yield more tax-efficient wealth transfer after taking into account US gift and estate taxes.